 6. Let Things Go

 You can let things go now from time to time.
 You are both going to be annoying each other.
 It’s one of those things.
-It might be that your partner has let you down in some way, something so simple as he’s forgotten to fetch the milk, after the fifth time of you reminding him.
+It might be that your partner has let you down in some way, something so simple as he’s forgotten to fetch the milk after the fifth time you reminded him.

 What is important here is- Can you let things go?
 Are you able to go?
 Yeah, that situation sucked.
 But it’s not a big deal.
 Let’s draw the line and get over it.